CarrotRub/Fitgirl-Repack-Launcher/README.md

     - Download games from FitGirl Repacks.
     - Manage settings such as theme, download location, and seeding options (Working on it...).
-    - View downloaded games in the library and mark them as favorites (Working on it...).
+    - View downloaded games in the library, install them and start them directly from the library.
     - Access the favorites page to see your favorite games (Working on it...).

 ## Images